SQL ORDER BY Clause

 783 | 2014-04-17 00:00:00.000 | 71 | 16321.90 |

-YEAR is a built-in function that returns the year from a date.
+YEAR is a built-in function that returns the year part for a given date.